 How safe is it?

-The G-Class sells in relatively small numbers, so don’t expect the G-Class to be crash tested by industry standard safety organisation Euro NCAP any time soon.
-That said, you’re sat so high up in the G-Class that you’ll feel like you'd be yards above the danger if you were to get involved in a smash.
-Nevertheless, there are six airbags to keep you safe, along with many of the latest driver aids, including automatic emergency braking, lane keeping assistant, a blind spot assistant and distance-keeping cruise control.
+The G-Class scored the maximum five stars in crash tests by safety organisation Euro NCAP.
+There are six airbags to keep you safe, along with many of the latest driver aids, including automatic emergency braking, lane keeping assistant, a blind spot assistant and distance-keeping cruise control.
 You can also add another pair of airbags (rear side ‘bags) by delving into the options list.

 How much equipment do I get?

 Being a luxury product, the G-Class is absolutely rammed with luxury kit, and with the amount it costs, so it jolly well should.
 The standard roster includes automatic lights and wipers, an electric sunroof, climate control, leather upholstery and a high-end sound system that also incorporates Bluetooth, DAB, sat-nav, a 360-degree camera and smartphone integration.